 The user impact score is an auto-calculated score that can help you surface your top-requested feature ideas.

 It represents the number of people who've requested a feature (or expressed a need that would be solved by it), weighted by how important it is to them.

-In other words, for every piece of user feedback that is linked to a feature, its user impact score increases according to the following scale:
+The user impact score increases according to the following scale: